Tuesday, 25 July 2017

 Dissent from the discourse is difficult to articulate – in the sense of having few pertinent vocabularies through which it can be spoken.
 This does not mean it is absent.
 On the contrary, it is clear that there continues to be a variety of sources and forms of dissent, ranging from defensive conservatism to marginalised radicalism both within and beyond the state.
 But the scope of the discourse of change has meant that much of this exists in the form of passive dissent.
 Familiar examples are the patterns of scepticism or cynicism that are a recurrent response to the inspirational language of organisational transformation.
 This treats the discourse of change as ‘empty rhetoric’ – a dazzling imagery that conceals a grim reality of declining services, shrinking resources, and gung-ho managers following the latest big idea while the front line struggles on. (p.54)

 I’m afraid that, in light of this strategy, the last sentence of this paragraph rings even more true to me.
-I’m not optimistic we’ll see any change in favour of more realistic discussions and debates any
+I’m not optimistic we’ll see any change in favour of more realistic discussions and debates any time soon.

 3 comments: